Creating Custom Return Rules in ReturnZap

 What can be changed using Return Rules?

-Rule Effect | Description |
+| Rule Action | Description |

-Do not allow return type | Prevents a customer from initiating a certain type of return.
-Can be configured to prevent all return types, or to prevent only a specific type of return. |
+| Do not allow return type | Prevents a customer from initiating a certain type of return.
+Can be configured to prevent all return types, refunds, all exchanges, same-product exchanges, cross-product exchanges, or store credit returns. |

-Do not allow return shipping type | Prevents certain shipping methods from being displayed as options in the portal.
+| Do not allow return shipping type | Prevents certain shipping methods from being displayed as options in the portal.
 Can be configured to prevent either prepaid, paid, or self-ship methods. |

-Ship to warehouse | Sets the destination warehouse for a specific return to one of the alternate warehouse locations configurable in Settings > Shipping |
+| Ship to warehouse | Sets the destination warehouse for a specific return to one of the alternate warehouse locations configurable in Settings > Shipping. |

-Adjust return window | Adjusts the return window number of days.
+| Adjust return window | Adjusts the return window number of days.
 Can be set individually by return type (refund, exchange, credit) or for all methods. |

-Allow returns until date | Adjusts the return window to allow returns until a specific date.
+| Allow returns until date | Adjusts the return window to allow returns until a specific date.
 Useful for holiday return policies.
 Can be set individually by return type (refund, exchange, credit) or for all methods. |

-Require return approval | Requires manual review and approval for a return.
-To use this rule effect, note that the option to "Require approval for all returns" should be disabled in Settings > Workflow |
+| Require return approval | Requires manual review and approval for a return.
+To use this rule action, note that the option to "Require approval for all returns" should be disabled in Settings > Workflow. |

-Do not require return approval | Bypasses manual review and approval, automatically approving the return request.
-To use this rule effect, note that the option to "Require approval for all returns" should be enabled in Settings > Workflow |
+| Do not require return approval | Bypasses manual review and approval, automatically approving the return request.
+To use this rule action, note that the option to "Require approval for all returns" should be enabled in Settings > Workflow. |

-Set restocking fee | Sets the restocking fee for one or more return types.
-The value entered here represents either a fixed fee or a percentage, depending on the restocking fee settings configured in Settings > Policies |
+| Set restocking fee | Sets the restocking fee for one or more return types.
+The value entered here represents either a fixed fee or a percentage, depending on the restocking fee settings configured in Settings > Policies. |

-Set return shipping fee | Sets the return shipping fee for one or more return shipping methods.
+| Set return shipping fee | Sets the return shipping fee for one or more return shipping methods.
 Commonly used to set the fee for the prepaid return shipping method. |

-Show question | Displays a follow up question from Settings > Reasons.
+| Show question | Displays a follow up question from Settings > Reasons.
 The question will display if enabled either by conditional logic on that page, or by rule logic. |

-Show question choice(s) | Displays a follow up question choice from Settings > Reasons.
+| Show question choice(s) | Displays a follow up question choice from Settings > Reasons.
 The question will display if enabled either by conditional logic on that page, or by rule logic. |

-Do not require return shipping | Automatically bypasses return shipping and indicates a return is a Green Return.
+| Do not require return shipping | Automatically bypasses return shipping and indicates a return is a Green Return.
 Note that Green Returns must be enabled in Settings > Shipping for this option to appear. |

 Which criteria can be used when creating rules?